“You can’t make this stuff up, but we do!”

 The Creatures of Habit have been creating original progressive music since 1988.
 A previous incarnation (Accolade) existed in 1979-1983.

 The Creatures of Habit were formed years after a predecessor (Accolade) was disbanded, in 1988.
-Accolade members Uku Meri (keyboards) and Michael Pendola (drums) were rejoined with previous Accolade bandmates Tom Pajkowski (guitar) and later Duane LeVasseur (guitar).
+Former Accolade members Michael Pendola (drums) and Tom Pajkowski (guitar) were shuffling with players for a new project.
+Uku Meri (keyboards) entered that project, and were later rejoined with another previous Accolade bandmate, Duane LeVasseur (guitar).

 Tom had to leave the project (then named Apple Pi), and the band was renamed shortly thereafter to The Creatures of Habit.